gus-cruz/crud-java/README.md

 <h3 align="center">CRUD Java :pencil:</h3>

 ### :writing_hand: About
-In this application, we just create a simple CRUD who is what we've studied so far at JAVA.
+In this application, I and [@victorcstv](https://github.com/victorcstv) just created a simple CRUD who is what we've studied so far at JAVA.

 ### Features